dashfaq/dashfaq.github.io/index.md

 > The trick is to push the button *after* the first step but *before* the second step.
 Simply quit the setup process by hitting the top-right `X` when asked to select an item.
 Amazon will give you the credit when you push the button, but it's not configured to order anything.

+> Don't forget to actually push the button!
+Credit is awarded after you press a registered button, not after registration itself.

 <a name="cancel-order">**I accidentally ordered something.
 What now?**</a> <sup>[[#cancel-order](#cancel-order)]</sup>

 > If you do complete the second step and order something by mistake, you can cancel the order and the credit will remain in your account.

 > If the order gets shipped and you return it, you will **not** get the credit refunded.
 In that case, it will be lost.